reverofsuturb/CloudMinnow/README.md

 ## Description

-Fluffy is a full stack web application where a user can register a pet, and browse in a product database with many different items.
+Fluffy is a full stack web application which allows a user to register a pet, and browse in a product database with many different items.
 You can select products and add them to a purchasing cart, while maintaining a record of a user’s purchase history.
 This application also utilizes request authentication to have access to the main functionality.

 ---